Last updated on October 10, 2025 4:39 am

 - Comes with 20 drill bits.

-- Ideally-suited for hobby and DIY work.
+- A hot match for hobby and DIY work.

 - You need to position bits precisely to avoid breaking them.